FatihG34/Calculator/README.md

 # Calculator

-## I have used vanilla JacaScript for this Calculator.
+## I have used Vanilla JavaScript for this Calculator.

 If you want to see details on this app, [You can visit Here](https://fatihg34.github.io/Calculator/)